FormidableLabs/nextjs-sanity-fe/README.md

 ### Scripts

-:bulb: To get a list of scripts available, you can run `pnpm run` or `yarn run` and it will output a list of available commands.
+:bulb: To get a list of scripts available, you can run `pnpm run` and it will output a list of available commands.

 - `local` - Runs Sanity Studio, NextJs app and GraphQL codegen watch in parallel